harishwar017/softmax_cuda/softmax_v2(reduction based)/README.md

 2. **Lack of Warp-Level Optimizations**

    * Reduction operations are not optimized using **warp shuffle** or **warp-synchronous primitives**, leaving performance untapped.

-3. **Memory Coalescing Issues**

-   * Memory accesses are not fully coalesced, leading to non-optimal DRAM utilization.

 ---

 ## Planned Improvements (Next Version)